 The Europa League, in particular, will feature some quality entertainment in 2021.
 That’s because several top clubs are taking part, with a chance to lift the trophy and qualify for the Champions League.
 These sides include Manchester United, Arsenal, Tottenham, Leicester, and Roma.

 But for those who will stream the games live online, I’m afraid I have some bad news.
 The channels broadcasting the event are only available inside their respective regions.
 Due to licensing agreements, streaming services are geo-blocked outside their coverage zone.

 However, with a virtual private network, you can circumvent every online restriction and watch the games live from anywhere.

 - Stream the Europa League with a VPN

 The Europa League may not be as prestigious as the Champions League, but it’s certainly packed with quality football and entertainment.
 It attracts millions of viewers each year, which is why broadcasters enter a bidding war to acquire TV rights.

-BT Sport, home of UEFA’s club competitions till 2021, revealed that 6.3 million viewers watched last season’s Europa League Final.
+BT Sport, home of UEFA’s club competitions till 2021, revealed that 6.3 million viewers watched the 2019 Europa League Final.
 3.2 million people saw it on TV, while 3.1 million streamed it on digital platforms.
 Chelsea won the trophy after thrashing Arsenal 4-1 in Baku, Azerbaijan.